MontiCore/EmbeddedMontiArc/README.md

 # SimLang

 SimLang is a DSL for describing settings of vehicle simulations.
-In order to do so it utilizes TNumberUnits from SI and the Weather language.
+In order to do so it utilizes TNumberUnits from NumberUnit and the Weather language.

+### The "bit-byte-branch" NumberUnit from EmbeddedMontiArc is required!

 SimLang files must end with .sim.